1. How can I pay my tuition online?

 instructions can be found online

 Tuition rates are charged based on a student’s residency.
 If you live in Gloucester or Cumberland counties, you are eligible for in-county tuition rates.
 If you live in any other NJ county, you are eligible for out-of-county rates.
+All other residents are eligible for out-of-county tuition rates.

 3. Will my tuition rate change if I move?